Pivok7/spike/README.md

 # spike

-Experimental command line interface
+Experimental terminal

 ## Building

 You will need:

-* Zig compiler (latest stable version)
+* Zig 0.15.2

 ## Third party libraries used in this project